 Be a Field Inspector: Job Description and Requirements

 Field inspectors personally verify information and create reports about residential and commercial properties for banks, mortgage lenders and insurance companies.
 They provide valuations, inspections and property preservation services.
-Field inspectors are typically trained by field services companies and must provide their own equipment.
+While there are no formal education requirements for this profession, field inspectors are typically trained by field services companies and must provide their own equipment.

 Job Description for Field Inspectors